 - In a large bowl, combine the sugar, flour, pie spice and nutmeg.
 Add the apples, lemon juice and vanilla; toss to coat.
 Fill crust.
 Roll out remaining dough to fit top of pie; place over filling.
 Trim, seal and flute edges.
 Cut slits in crust.

 - Place a foil-lined baking sheet on a rack below the pie to catch any spills.
 Bake pie at 450° for 10 minutes.
 Reduce heat to 350°.
-Bake until golden brown and apples are tender, 40-45 minutes longer.
+Bake until top is golden brown and apples are tender, 40-45 minutes longer.
 Cool for 10 minutes before inverting onto a serving plate.
 Serve warm.

 Test Kitchen tips